 The Gender Recognition Act is a law in the UK which allows transsexual people to change their legal sex.
 In the UK, individuals may apply to the Gender Recognition Panel for a Gender Recognition Certificate.
 In order to obtain this certificate, you have to prove that you have been diagnosed with gender dysphoria.
 You also have to prove you have lived in your proposed gender for at least two years.
 You cannot be married at the time of applying.
-However, if you are married you may be able to obtain an "Interim Gender Recognition Certificate."
+However, if you are married you may be able to obtain an 'Interim Gender Recognition Certificate'.
 You do not have to have had any sex-changing surgery in order to apply.

-If you are given a Gender Recognition Certificate, you would then be referred to as a 'man' or a 'woman' and not a 'trans man' or 'trans woman'.
+If you are given a Gender Recognition Certificate, you would then be referred to as a 'man' or a 'woman' and not a 'trans man' or a 'trans woman'.